-- In vivo PET: usually, tracer doses are used (F<<K_D) - Thus, receptors are not occupied at all $\rightarrow B{max}$ or K_D cannot be measured separately, only their ratio $(BP_F)!$ - In vitro, multiple levels of saturation is used to describe B{max} and $K{\rm D}$ - In vivo PET: regional blood flow, extraction, binding to plasma proteins, non-specific binding, multiple populations of specific binding sites, internal milieu (pH, ion concentrations etc), radioactive metabolites of the radiotracer, endogenous neurotransmitters, factors related to PET instrumentation...
+- In vivo PET: usually, tracer doses are used (F<<K_D) - Thus, receptors are not occupied at all $\rightarrow B{max}$ or K_D cannot be measured separately, only their ratio (BP_F) ! - In vitro, multiple levels of saturation is used to describe B{max} and K{D} - In vivo PET: regional blood flow, extraction, binding to plasma proteins, non-specific binding, multiple populations of specific binding sites, internal milieu (pH, ion concentrations etc), radioactive metabolites of the radiotracer, endogenous neurotransmitters, factors related to PET instrumentation...

-Interpretation of in vivo BP differences
+Interpretation of in vivo binding potential differences

-From a pharmacological point of view, if BP_F differs between individuals, what's different?
+From a pharmacological point of view, if BP_F differs between individuals, what is different?